 Disease management in corn and sorghum relies heavily on using disease-resistant hybrids and employing sound agronomic practices.
 It is important to integrate both of these strategies into a comprehensive disease management program.
 Failure to consider one or the other will compromise the success of your efforts.
 The appropriate use of pesticides sometimes plays a significant role in managing certain diseases, but it is secondary to sound cultural practices and proper hybrid selection.

 Resistance to one or more diseases is often incorporated into modern crop hybrids.
 Unfortunately, resistance is not available for some diseases.
 However, when available, disease resistance is often the foundation for economical disease control.

 Vincelli, Paul C. and Hershman, Donald E., "Kentucky Plant Disease Management Guide for Corn and Sorghum" (1993).
 Agriculture and Natural Resources Publications.
-Paper 64.
+64.